Two thirds of you get frustrated trying to get into everyday packaging – and it’s also having an affect on your health and wellbeing.

 Which? editor Richard Headland said: ‘With one in four people telling us they regularly need help to open everyday products, bad packaging is not only frustrating but is causing injuries too.
 We want manufacturers to improve the design of product packaging and make opening instructions much clearer.’

 With a British Standard on improving packaging accessibility due in 2014, Which? will be watching to see if manufacturers will commit to make accessible packaging their priority.

 Our full article ‘Wrap rage’ appears in the September issue of Which? magazine.
-If you’re not already a Which? member, sign up now for a £1 one-month trial to receive our magazine and get instant access to the reviews on our website.
+If you’re not already a Which? member, sign up now to receive our magazine and get instant access to the reviews on our website.